winterbe/nake/README.md

 Open the terminal, cd into the directory and type `nake -- hello`.

-Read my [Nashorn Tutorial](http://winterbe.com/posts/2014/04/05/java8-nashorn-tutorial/) to get started with Nashorn.
+Next, check out these [example tasks](https://github.com/winterbe/nake/blob/master/test/sample1/Nakefile).
+You should also consider reading my [Nashorn Tutorial](http://winterbe.com/posts/2014/04/05/java8-nashorn-tutorial/) to get started with the Nashorn engine.

 Contribute
 ===========